albarji/ballmatro/README.md

 > Example: the hand [8♣, 9♥, 10♣, J♦, Q♠] is a Straight that has a base value of as 30 chips x 4, and the value of the cards add 8+9+10+10+10 chips, resulting in a total of 47 addicional chips.
 Thus, the hand score would be (30 + 47) x 4 = 308 points.

 > Example: the hand [2♣+, 3♣, 5♣, 7♣, J♣x] is a Flush.
 A Flush is valued 35 chips x 4, the value of the cards add 2+3+5+7+10, the bonus modifier (+) in 2♣+ adds 30 more chips, and the mult modifier (x) in J♣x adds 4 to the multiplier.
 This results in (35+2+3+5+7+10+30) x (4+4) = 736 points.

+### Jokers

+The input list of cards may also contain special joker cards, which are noted by the 🂿 symbol.
+These cards have neither rank nor suit, instead they feature a name and a description of the joker effect as text.

+> Example: a possible input list of cards might be [2♥,3♦,A♠,🂿 Pluto: multiplies by 2 the chips and multiplier of the High Card hand]

+Joker cards must not be used as part of the selected cards to be played.
+Playing a joker card will always result in an Invalid Hand.

+Even if not played, joker cards modify the scoring rules following the description of the joker card.
+Therefore, the presence of a joker might have an impact on which is the best subset of cards that can be played.

+> Example: the hand [2♥,2♦,A♠] attains the highest score when playing [2♥,2♦], which results in a Pair scoring 14 chips x 2 = 28.
+However, when introducing a joker in the list as [2♥,2♦,A♠,🂿 Pluto: multiplies by 2 the chips and multiplier of the High Card hand] the best play now is [A♠], which results in a High Card scoring 21 chips x 2 = 42.

+Multiple joker cards may appear in the input list of cards.
+If two jokers modify the same scoring rule or step of the scoring process, their modifications are applied in the same order as they were presented in the input list of cards.

 ### Input/output format